-- 1. The case was unreported;

-- 2. There were no kit items to test;

-- 3. The DNA quantity was not sufficient for analysis;

-- 4. Testing was tolled due to limited quantity of evidence; and
+- 1. The case was unreported; - 2.
+There were no kit items to test; - 3.
+The DNA quantity was not sufficient for analysis; and - 4.
+Testing was tolled due to limited quantity of evidence.

-- 5. Testing was still in process.

-Of the 123 SAECKs received by the BPDCL, 45 were submitted for further testing to develop DNA profile and the remaining kits were negative for biologicals and therefore no samples from those kits were submitted for further testing.
-Of the 45, eighteen were uploaded to the CODIS database.
-The other 27 profiles that were developed did not meet state and federal CODIS eligibility requirements and the remaining 78 kits were negative for biologicals and therefore no samples from those kits were submitted for further DNA testing.
+Of the 144 SAECKs received by the BPDCL, 68 were submitted for further testing to develop DNA profile and the remaining kits were negative for biologicals and therefore no samples from those kits were submitted for further testing.
+Of the 68, 30 were uploaded to the CODIS database.
+The other 38 profiles that were developed did not meet state and federal CODIS eligibility requirements and the remaining 75 kits were negative for biologicals and therefore no samples from those kits were submitted for further DNA testing.

 d.
-Discarded Kits
+Destroyed Kits

-TRACK-KIT® provides data on collected and uncollected discarded kits.
-In Fiscal Year 2021, no collected kits were recorded in the system as "discarded".
+In accordance with G.L. c.
+6A, § 18Y (viii), EOPSS is required to report "the total number of kits destroyed by medical facilities, law enforcement or laboratories, and reason for destruction."
+No medical facility, law enforcement agency or laboratory destroys collected SAECKs.
+TRACK-KIT® provides data on collected and uncollected destroyed kits.
+As with all other fiscal years, in Fiscal Year 2022, no collected kits were destroyed.
 Collected and reported SAECKs are preserved pursuant to G.L. c.
 41, §§ 97B and 97B 1/2, which require the preservation of the SAECKs for not less than 15 years.
 Collected and unreported SAECKs are similarly preserved for the duration of the statute of limitations for all sexual assault and rape cases.
-Thirty-one uncollected SAECKs were designated, and utilized, for training purposes only and were properly destroyed after use.